2i2c-org/2i2c-org.github.io/content/_index.md

       subtitle: ""
       text: ""
       items:
+        # LEAVE OUT PARTNERSHIP because this forces us to use 3 columns
         - name: Transparency
           description: Our transparent and participatory model keeps our incentives aligned with community needs.
           icon: magnifying-glass